pilot1981/swing-shutter-windows-automatic-opener-smart/README.md

 - anti-crushing system
 - lock mechanism similar to it https://ducatihome.it/collections/persy/products/persy-lock https://ducatihome.it/collections/persy/products/persy-block
 - calibration procedure
+- include DC motors and electronics in the wall

 BOM:
 - n.2 metal crank mechanism to connect DC motor to windows similar to it https://ducatihome.it/collections/persy/products/arko-2 I think it's easier buy it!